- “Alligator Alley” is a section of Interstate 75 running through the Everglades of Florida.

 - Turkey Vulture

-Is Alligator Alley Safe to Travel?
+Is Alligator Alley Safe To Travel?

 Driving through Alligator Alley in the Florida Everglades, despite its scary moniker, is completely safe if you take the proper measures.
-Overpasses keep you out of the muddy waterways below and high fence keeps animals off the road.
+Overpasses keep you out of the muddy waterways below and a high fence keeps animals off the road.
 The stretch of highway is safe to drive at night, contrary to widespread belief.
 It’s important to remember that the only sources of illumination along the road are light posts and the headlights of passing automobiles.

 Following the posted speed limit is critical!
 As a result of the wide, open roads, you’ll be inclined to speed up.
 However, the most common fatal car accidents are linked to driving at excessive speeds, particularly along Alligator Alley.
 The sight of stranded vehicles on the side of the road is also common.
 Make sure it doesn’t happen to you!
 Have a fully charged cell phone, as well as AAA or roadside help in case of an emergency.
 Even if it is declared “safe,” this is not the kind of highway you want to be trapped on at 2 a.m.!

-Tips for Driving Down Alligator Alley
+Tips For Driving Down Alligator Alley

 Rare as it may be people have reported seeing alligators close by along their trek.
 Alligators are more inclined to attack if they consider an approaching vehicle to be too close.
 Staying in the car and only stopping at approved rest places is therefore advised.
 There are various attractions to see from the window of a car in Alligator Alley, including the alligators.